 - What is a spiritual weak spot for you?

 - What can you do to strengthen that area of your faith?

 Real spiritual growth happens when you get desperate enough to actually grow and then you go ask for help.
 I just don’t think you will grow unless you ask for help.

 Spiritual growth is not meant to happen by yourself.
 Yes, we can just come to church or practice our faith in private, but if you really want to grow, you have to be in community.

 At First Christian Church, we encourage those who want to share the faith journey with others to consider joining or starting a small group.
-If you are interested in learning more about that, please contact Julie Richardson, our Associate Minister for Congregational Care and Connections
+If you are interested in learning more about that, please contact Brian Gerard.

 In the next video, author Rebekah Lyons talks about the importance of sharing our burdens with others in the community of faith.